J. Warren Madden: Education and career

-Madden was born in the unincorporated town of Damascus in Waddams Township, Stephenson County, Illinois, on January 17, 1890.
+Madden was born in the unincorporated town of Damascus in Waddams Township, Illinois, on January 17, 1890.
 His father was a somewhat wealthy farmer.
 He received his Bachelor of Arts degree from the University of Illinois at Urbana–Champaign, and his J.D. degree from the University of Chicago Law School in 1914.
 His legal specialties were domestic relations, property law, and torts, and he had no background in labor law.

 Madden was a Professor of Law at the University of Oklahoma College of Law from 1914 to 1916.
 He was in private practice in Rockford, Illinois from 1916 to 1917.
 In 1917, he was appointed a Professor of Law at the Ohio State University Moritz College of Law.
 He was a visiting professor of law at the University of Chicago Law School, Stanford Law School, and Cornell Law School.
 He briefly served as a special assistant in the office of the United States Attorney General in Washington, D.C., in 1920.
 A rising star in legal education circles, he also served briefly as Dean of the West Virginia University College of Law before being added to the faculty of the University of Pittsburgh School of Law in 1927.
 During this time, he served on several federal commissions, including an arbitration panel which settled a strike by 1,800 streetcar conductors in Pittsburgh, Pennsylvania, in 1934.
 He also served on Pennsylvania Governor Gifford Pinchot's Commission on Special Planning in Industry, the Pittsburgh Regional Labor Board, and a West Virginia state commission which revised and codified that state's public statutes.